python/cpython/Doc/library/ctypes.rst

 The *use_errno* parameter, when set to true, enables a ctypes mechanism that allows accessing the system :data:`errno` error number in a safe way.
-:mod:`ctypes` maintains a thread-local copy of the systems :data:`errno` variable; if you call foreign functions created with ``use_errno=True`` then the :data:`errno` value before the function call is swapped with the ctypes private copy, the same happens immediately after the function call.
+:mod:`ctypes` maintains a thread-local copy of the system's :data:`errno` variable; if you call foreign functions created with ``use_errno=True`` then the :data:`errno` value before the function call is swapped with the ctypes private copy, the same happens immediately after the function call.